 I've been posting photographs on the internet for more than 20 years.
 At first, the only way I could get SLR quality in a digital image was to shoot it on film, get it printed, and scan the print on a flatbed.
 The first digital SLRs circa 2000 were quite costly and I thought one way to put off that major expense was to invest in a film scanner.
-I settled on a Minolta Dimage Elite Pro, which was merely rather expensive versus an insanely expensive DSLR.
+After a false start with a cheaper product, I settled on a Minolta Dimage Elite Pro, which was merely rather expensive versus an insanely expensive DSLR.

 In 2002 after coming back from an air show in England with 16 rolls of film, I got REALLY sick of scanning.
 A few months later I took the digital plunge with my first Canon DSLR, the 1D.
 But I still had my good Canon film cameras and continued to shoot some film for a few more years, perhaps in part to justify buying that film scanner.

 In August 2004 I took my most successful photo trip ever, to Machias Seal Island in the Gulf of Maine to shoot puffins.
 This trip resulted in the only image I've ever bothered to title, "Little Brothers," which was on the cover of the 2010 book "Nothin' but Puffins: And Other Silly Observations" by John McDonald, still available on Amazon.com.
 The Latin name for the Atlantic puffin, Fratercula Arctica, translates as "Little Brother of the North."
 Another 20 of my puffin images are inside the book.
 All of the puffin images in the book and on my web site are from the digital SLR.